Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Oh yeah, he would want us to steal the tote bags, yeah.

-And it should be noted that we're also directly behind the Tote Hotel.
+And it should be noted that we're also directly behind the tote hotel.

-Yeah, so it actually feels right.
+It actually feels right.

-That's why Tote's here.
+That's why Toe.

 Yeah, okay, that makes sense.